rotorlab/rotor/pages/database/remote.md

 {% endhighlight %}

 #### onChanged
 Called in two situations, when some device has made changes on the same object and when `listen` method is called and the object is cached.
-Database library pass the object up to date as parameter.
+Database library pass the object up to date as a parameter.
 {% highlight java %}
 @Override
 public void onChanged(ObjectA objectA) {